 We are delighted to be accredited as Disability Confident Committed to ensure an inclusive environment for disabled staff and students.

-Please contact Janine Chalmers if you wish to know of any upcoming Equality and Diversity related events at the University.
+Please contact Janine Chalmers if you wish to know of any upcoming Equality, Diversity and Inclusion related events at the University.

 |Vision and Commitment|

 The University is fully committed to equality for all its staff and students.
 Equality and Diversity issues relating to both staff and students are the responsibility of the University Court.

 The University’s vision is to strive to create an inclusive culture which celebrates the diversity of the University’s staff and students.
 In recognising that this diversity brings new and engaging perspectives and enriches the experience of all who work, study and visit the University we will take a proactive approach to embedding and mainstreaming the principles of Equality and Diversity by:

 The Policy Zone houses documents related to Equality and Diversity.

 The University welcomes feedback on equality policies and initiatives from staff, students and visitors.

 If you would like to contribute more fully to the equality agenda or simply make a comment, please do contact the University's Equality and Diversity Adviser, Janine Chalmers or telephone 01224 273883

 The University has a Staff Contact Group who regularly assist with policy development and oversight of Equality Impact Assessments.

 The Staff Disability Network Group provides feedback on Equality Impact Assessments and discusses issues related to disability.